Menu

 Our school is committed to safeguarding and promoting the welfare of children and young people.
 We expect all staff, visitors and volunteers to share this commitment.

-If you have any concerns regarding the safeguarding of any of our pupils please contact one of our Designated Safeguarding Leads: Mrs Sarginson, Mrs Hill or Mrs Dixon
+If you have any concerns regarding the safeguarding of any of our pupils please contact one of our Designated Safeguarding Leads: Miss Harland, Mrs Hill or Mrs Dixon

 Please see the safeguarding section of our website under Policies > Safeguarding.